nathanfdev/deskpro/app/tests/README.md

 `bin/run-tests coverage travis`

-Note: if for some reason you want to run the above and submit to coveralls locally, you must first setup an environment var:
+Note: if for some reason you want to run the coverage and submit to coveralls locally, you must first setup an environment var:

 `export COVERALLS_RUN_LOCALLY=1`

+and then run `bin/run-tests coverage travis`